-ED 368 Curriculum & Methods in Secondary Subjects 4 Credits
+ED 368 Curriculum & Methods in Secondary Subjects 4 Cr.

 An examination of the curriculum and teaching strategies associated with the subjects taught in the secondary school, including English, mathematics, science, and social studies.
 Students will learn about the general methods for teaching at the Middle/High school level, but will concentrate on their area of content concentration in both their practicum and final project.
-Knowledge and research in child growth and development is used as a guide for determining the curriculum materials and procedures that are suitable for secondary education students.
+Knowledge and research in child growth and development is used as a guide for determining the curriculum teaching the termination of the teaching the termination of the curriculum school between the teaching the termination of the termination of the teaching the termination of the teaching termination of the teaching termination of the teaching termination of the termination of the teaching termination of tea materials and procedures that are suitable for secondary education students.
 Students work with adolescents, develop curriculum, and teach lessons in the Middle/High School.
 Students will keep a reflective journal of all their experiences in the practicum.
 Required for Teacher Education Licensure secondary track.
 A Practicum of 30 hours will be required in this course.
 Offered in the fall.
 Development of a portfolio continues.

-ED 401 Topics in Education 1 Credit
+ED 401 Topics in Education 1 Cr.